Vietnam football history – a summary

 Fans’ discontent culminated in 2017, after Vietnam team didn’t even make it past the group stage in the year’s Sea Games tournament.
 Coach Nguyễn Hữu Thắng was forced to step down amidst the backlash.

-It was during this crisis that Korean Coach Park Hang-seo stepped in and saved the day.
+It was during this crisis that South Korean coach Park Hang-seo stepped in and saved the day.

 A new hope (2017-present)

 Coach Park Hang-seo hailed when Vietnam won a gold medal at Sea Games 2019

 Image credit: VNExpress

 Following his appointment, Park Hang-seo was met with skepticism, and the challenges he faced only served to fuel more questions of his ability.

 Indeed, during the 2018 AFC U-23 Championship, Vietnam was considered a massive underdog, having been put into a tough group against strong opponents such as South Korea and Australia.

 But Park Hang-seo would go on to prove all his doubters wrong.

 Under his leadership, the team made it out of the group stage and advanced to the quarterfinals.
 Not stopping there, they made it all the way to the grand finals after defeating Iran and Qatar in resounding victories that sent millions of fans to the streets celebrating.